galenlim/hackthebox-htb-writeups/nest.md

 It probably means that we are not decrypting it the same way as it was encrypted.

-This encrypted password comes from a file for LDAP configuration, implying that the key to decrypting this password is in a LDAP program.
+This encrypted password comes from a file for LDAP configuration, implying that the key to decrypting this password is in a program that works with LDAP.
 The obvious candidate here is the **HqkLdap.exe** software found in the same folder.

 Although we cannot download files using the HQK service, recall that we came across this file in our earlier recon of c.smith's folder.
 So let's return to the SMB share and download the the binary.